guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.md

 # Leaving your whole pension pot untouched

-You don’t have to start taking money from your pension pot when you reach your ‘selected retirement age’ (the pension age you agreed with your provider).
+You don’t have to start taking money from your pension pot when you reach your ‘selected retirement age’ (the age you agreed with your provider to retire).

 You can leave the money invested, eg while you’re working.
 Your pension pot could grow further and give you a larger amount of money to last for a shorter amount of time.